MicrosoftDocs/winrt-api/windows.media.devices.core/cameraintrinsics_unprojectatunitdepth_1064040166.md

 The X, Y coordinates of the unprojected pixel on the plane at Z = 1.0.

 ## -remarks
 The image coordinate must be expressed in pixels, with the origin in the top-left corner of the image; that is, +X pointing right, and +Y pointing down.
-The unprojected coordinate will be expressed in meters, using a left-handed coordinate system, with +X pointing right, +Y pointing up, and +Z pointing forward out from a plane located at the center (principal point) of the image, one meter away from the camera.
+The unprojected coordinate will be expressed in meters, with +X pointing right, and +Y pointing up, on a plane located at the center (principal point) of the image, one meter away from the camera.

 ## -examples